-4. Where Would Groundwater Contamination Go?
+4.3.
+Where Would Groundwater Contamination Go?

-One the principal challenges of understanding the behavior of water and contamination in karst areas is that in contrast to normal typical (non-karst) hydrogeologic environments, where much of the flow is in surface streams and rivers that can be seen on maps, once water and contaminants get into the ground they are hidden from view.
-They will flow underground and eventually reemerge back to the surface at springs, typically then flowing into the nearest base level stream or river, in this case the Shenandoah or Potomac Rivers.
-But there is not a direct way to know what the directions of the underground flow will be, what spring it will flow to.
+One the principal challenges of understanding the behavior of water and contamination in karst areas is that in contrast to normal typical (non-karst) hydrogeologic environments, where the much of the flow is in surface streams and rivers that can be seen on maps, once water and contaminants get into the ground they are hidden from view.
+They will flow underground and eventually reemerge back to the surface at springs, typically then flowing into the nearest base level stream or river.
+The three base level streams potentially relevant to the facility are the Shenandoah and Potomac Rivers, and Opequon Creek.
+But there is not a direct way from topographic maps to know what the directions of the underground flow will be, or indeed at which spring the flow will ultimately emerge.

 There are several methods for determining this information, and the most powerful of these is called fluorescent dye tracing.
-In this work, certain types of environmentally safe dyes are injected into a sinkhole, sinking stream (swallet) (Figure 8), or even injected directly through the soil by flushing with water.
+In this work, certain types of environmentally safe dyes are injected into a sinkhole, sinking stream (swallet) (Figure 12), or even injected directly through the soil by flushing with water.
 Although the idea is rather simple, in practice the methods are relatively complex (see, for example, Taylor and Greene 2001; Groves 2007; Goldscheider 2008; Gouzie et al. 2015).
-It is a not a case of putting, say, green dye in a sinking stream and waiting to see where the water turns green at a spring, because its generally not known in advance where the dye will go and when it will get there.
+It is a not a case of putting, say, green dye in a sinking stream and waiting to see where the water turns green at a spring, because it is generally not known in advance where the dye will go or when it will get there.
 The dosing is also generally done in a way to have the dye be sufficiently diluted by the time it comes out at a spring to be invisible to the naked eye, because the dyes can be easily detected in the laboratory in far lower concentrations.
-Springs where the dye might emerge are monitored in one of several ways, including using automatic water samplers that take water samples at programmed intervals that are then collected and analyzed for the presence of dye back in the laboratory, or computer-based in situ data sondes called field fluorometers, which are devices placed directly in the water flow that electronically measure and record dye concentrations.
+Springs where the dye might emerge are monitored in one of several ways, including using automatic water samplers that take water samples at programmed intervals that are then collected and analyzed for the presence of dye back in the laboratory, or computer-based in situ data sondes called fled fluorometers, which are devices placed directly in the water flow that electronic measure and record dye concentrations.

-Another commonly employed method involved placing activated charcoal dye receptors (Figure 9) in the flow of any springs to which the dye might travel.
-If the dye flows past that point it will adsorb onto the charcoal, which as collected and taken back to the laboratory.
-The methods that employ charcoal dye receptors are sometimes done first to establish point to point contacts, and then the traces repeated to a now-known spring using an automatic water sampler or field fluorometer, as the data from those procedures can be analyzed to measure the velocity of water flow and to quantify other characteristics of flow and aquifer structure (Groves, 2007; Goldscheider et al 2008).
+Another commonly method involves placing activated charcoal dye receptors (Figure 13) into the flow of any springs to which the dye might travel, and if the dye flows past that point it will adsorb onto the charcoal, which is collected and taken back to the laboratory.
+The methods that employ charcoal dye receptors are sometimes done first to establish point to point contacts, and then the traces repeated to a now-known spring using an automatic water sampler or field fluorometer, as the data from those procedures can be analyzed to measure the velocity of water flow and to quantify characteristics of aquifer structure (Groves, 2007; Goldscheider et al 2008).

-Figure 8.
+Figure 12.
 Injection of fluorescent dye into a swallet where the stream in the photo sinks underground at the base of the waterfall.
 This picture, at a field site in Kentucky, is shown to illustrate the method (Photo by Autumn Singer).

-Figure 9.
+Figure 13.
 Activated charcoal dye receptor used in fluorescent dyes tracing of karst groundwater.
 The receptor is placed in the flow of a spring, and if the dye passes that location it adsorbs onto the charcoal.
 The charcoal is then analyzed in a laboratory for the presence of dye (Photo by Chris Groves).